- Live Rates

-But who pays the real estate agent commissions in Oregon?
+Working with a real estate agent is important, especially if you’re a first-time buyer, and or purchasing a home in an area you’re not familiar with.
+But who pays the real estate agent fees in Oregon?
 While it’s negotiable, it is usually the seller who pays these fees.

-In Oregon, as in most states, the person(s) selling the home typically pays both real estate agent commissions.
+In Oregon, as in most states, the person selling the home typically pays both real estate agent commissions.
 The money for this comes out of the proceeds from the sale — at least in those cases where the seller is making a profit.

 That’s usually how it works.
 But like many aspects of the real estate process, this is all negotiable.
-These and other details will be spelled out within the real estate purchase agreement / contract.
+These and other details will be spelled out within the real estate purchase agreement and contract.

 Home buyers can benefit from this customary practice.
 When you buy a home, you can get professional help from a licensed agent without paying for it out of pocket.
 So there’s really no reason for buyers to “fly solo.”